shd101wyy/yiyi-notes/unnamed_m5t5g4157.md

 ---
 tags:
   - frontend/react/create-react-app
-id: ""
 created: 2020-05-01T12:36:59.886Z
 modified: 2020-05-01T12:41:12.334Z
 ---

 # Create a PWA Update Notification with Create React App

 #frontend/react/create-react-app

 [Source](https://felixgerschau.com/create-a-pwa-update-notification-with-create-react-app "Permalink to Create a PWA Update Notification with Create React App")

 [![Update notification screenshot](https://felixgerschau.com/static/4ccaf02d115d2288a862d1b1650242ba/5a190/update-notification-screenshot.png)](https://felixgerschau.com/static/4ccaf02d115d2288a862d1b1650242ba/3fca6/update-notification-screenshot.png)

-*If you're only interested in code just skip to "Implementation" further down.*
+_If you're only interested in code just skip to "Implementation" further down._

 When I first heard about progressive web apps (or PWAs) and their offline capabilities, the first question that came to my mind was how to gain control over which version the user is seeing.